Child Protection Policy

 • Listen with the utmost care to what the child is saying.

 • Don’t put words into the child’s mouth but note the main points carefully.

 • Keep a full record - date, time, what the child did, said, etc.

 • Reassure the child and let them know they were right to inform us.

-• Immediately inform Mr Thomson, or in his absence, Miss Wardman.
+• Immediately inform MS Owens, or in her absence, Miss Wardman.

 For types of Child Abuse and their symptoms please refer to Appendix Two.